getify/foi-lang/Foi-Guide.md

 Sum type monads in **Foi** have Foldable behavior built-in, expressed with the `~fold` / `~cata` (catamorphism) comprehensions.

-For a monadic value *range*, the `~fold` / `~cata` comprehensions require multiple *iteration* expressions, one for each component of the Sum type; again, because this means 3 or more operands, the evaluation-expression form is required.
+For a monadic value *range*, the `~fold` / `~cata` comprehensions require multiple *iteration* expressions, one for each component of the Sum type; again, because this means 3 or more operands, the operator must be invoked as a function.

 The difference between monadic `~fold` and `~cata` is with the *default iteration* operand.
 For `~fold`, this operand is an already computed *default-value*, whereas for `~cata` it's a function that computes a value.
 In either case, this operand is evaluated/used when the first/left-most component of the Sum type is encountered.